RupaliRahane/Project-File/README.md

 # Project-File
     Regression Analysis on weather Forecast
 # Aim:
+    Linear Regression is a machine learning algorithm used for the prediction of parameter which is in continuous nature .
-    The goal of Regression Analysis on Weather Forecast is used for forecasting the minimum and maximum temp and wind speed
+    In regression analysis on weather forecast ,linear regression has been used for forecasting the minimum and maximum temp and wind speed

  # Objective of the project:
-    In order to find the relationship among variables(here maximum temp rainfall and minimum temp,tec.)
-    In order to estimate the values of some attributes so that new observations are entertained
+    In objective of regreszion analysis on weather Forecast is to find relationship between DewPointAvgF & HumidityAvgPercent

 # Methodology: